wiris/thoth/add-in/fancy-notification/README.md

   "info": {
     "title": [String, optional]
   },
-  "image": {
+  "image" [Object, optional]: {
     "url": [URL, mandatory],
     "altText": [String, mandatory],
     "target": [URL, optional]
+  },
+  "text": [String, optional]
 }
-}
 ```

 ## JSON fields explanation

+General:

-* **id**: Mandatory string used to identify any given fancy notification.
-This identifier is necessary for the add-in internals, and must be different unique.
+* **id**(*): Mandatory string used to identify any given fancy notification.
+This identifier is necessary for the add-on internals, and must be different unique.
 * **info.title**: Optional string.
 If present, will be used as the alert title.

+Image:

 * **image.url**(*): Mandatory URL.
 Points to the animated image (i.e.: the GIF file) to be shown.
 * **image.altText**: Mandatory string.
 Used as text to be spoken by screen readers when they come across the animated image.
 * **image.target**: Optional URL.
 If present, clicking the notification will open an internet browser tab pointing to this URL.

+Body:

+* **text**: text to be shown to the user.
+Can be basic HTML code (bold text, italics, anchors and inline styles allowed).

 (*) These values should be provided by the development team